sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    Factors relevant to a crossing are normally extracted from `block`, but they can be specified separately as `factors`.
-When `block` is supplied, it must contain a single crossing, as opposed to a multi-crossing block produced by :func:`.MultiCrossBlock`.
+When `block` is supplied, it must contain a single crossing, as opposed to a multi-crossing block produced by :class:`.MultiCrossBlock`.

    Normally, all trails in each sequence are tabulate.
 If 'trails` is provided, is lists trials that should be tabulated, and other